cr0wst/demo-twofactor/rough-draft.md

 This method is used to assign the `role` defined in the database to the current user and removes the `PRE_VERIFICATION_USER` role.

 ### Prompting The User for a Code
-Once the user has been sent a code they are forwarded to the [verification](http://localhost:8080/verify) page.
+Once the user has been sent a code, they are forwarded to the [verification](http://localhost:8080/verify) page.
 Let's work on creating that page next.

-The example application is setup using [Thymeleaf](https://www.thymeleaf.org/).
 Create a new HTML file called `verify.html` in the `resources/templates` directory.

 ```html
 <!DOCTYPE html>